Gabbar Is Back: Critical response

 Bollywood Hungama rated the film 3 stars out of 5, writing that "On the whole, Gabbar Is Back is an average entertainer which will draw huge footfalls over the weekend due to catchy massy title, action drama and the fact that it is releasing on a holiday."
-Similarly, Koimoi rated it 3 stars out of 5, along with writing "If you enjoy films which have the good vs evil story with full on action and 'Dhamakedaar' dialogues, this is your film."
 Hindustan Times rated it 3 stars out of 5, stating that "Gabbar Is Back is a full on ‘masala’ film with a lot of applause worthy scenes.
 The buck stops at Akshay Kumar."
 The Times of India rated the film 3.5 stars out of 5, writing that "Now, Gabbar Is Back – and you'll feel his return rocks."
 Zee News also rated it 3.5 stars out of 5, writing that "After watching this we surely need a real 'Gabbar' to blow some courage in all of us—and wipe out corruption from the root.
 'Pachaas Pachaas Kos Dur Jabh Koi Rishwat Leta Hai, Toh Sabh Kehte Hain Mat Le Varna, Gabbar Aa Jaaega."
 Subhash K. Jha of Bollywood Hungama wrote that "Akshay Gives The Super-Hero A New Definition."
 Hindustan Times audio news praised the screen presence of Akshay Kumar.
 Deccan Chronicle described the movie as "cliched but enjoyable in bits".
 Business Standard posted the ratings of IANS which gave 4 stars to the movie.